NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 **FUTURE STUDENTS / FUTURE ME WHEN I'M UPDATING THIS DOCUMENTATION: START BY READING THIS GUIDE.**

+Trying to follow this guide:
+Okay.
+Clyde can't do this, at least not in the configuration I have right now.

+Clyde doesn't have a manual (`man` command) entry for `conda` or `venv`, the two environment generators the guide mentions.

+Getting Conda setup on my personal linux machine (now an Ubuntu PC) wasn't hard.
+Just needed to make an account, then download the installer from the website.

+This is where I'll have to start tomorrow.

+---
 # 11/9/2025
 CASPER TUTORIALS DAY ONE: